Micro-SaaS-Hackathon/UNECAI/README.md

 - On Next, validate required fields.
 If valid, persist data to local state and navigate to /upload.
 - Output accessible labels, simple inline validation messages, and mobile-friendly layout.
 - Provide a minimal export: HTML+CSS+vanilla JS (or React + Tailwind if available).
-Also include the exact localStorage key name used to persist product metadata ("glamgen:productMeta").
+Also include the exact localStorage key name used to persist product metadata ("sellora:productMeta").
 ```

 ### UploadPhoto Component